shinzo-labs/shinzo/CONTRIBUTING.md

 - **Performance is a top priority**: Minimal overhead, maximum insight.
 - **Democratize the power of AI**: Build open, accessible tools for all agentic developers.

+## Code of Conduct

+As a member of our community, you are expected to follow all rules in our [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
+Please report unacceptable behavior through the channels specified in the covenant.

 ## Technical Contributions

 ### Issues